clerk/javascript/packages/elements/README.md

 ## Overview

 Clerk is the easiest way to add authentication and user management to your React application.
-Add sign up, sign in, and profile management to your application in minutes.
+Add sign-up, sign-in, and profile management to your application in minutes.

 ## Package Development